 Coco Coir

 Coco coir is an inert medium made from coconut husks.
 It holds moisture while draining freely, and it gives you full control over your nutrient feed.
-Plants grown in coco typically grow 10β20% faster than soil-grown plants at the same light level β in our grow logs, we've consistently seen this across 12 test batches.
+Plants grown in coco typically grow 10-20% faster than soil-grown plants at the same light level, across published grower journals, this is consistently reported across published breeder documentation.

 The trade-off: coco requires more attention to watering frequency and nutrient management.
 It's not a set-it-and-forget-it medium.
 Best for growers who want faster results and are willing to learn.